Mafyuh/Git-Homelab/scripts/README.md

 The only exception is n8n itself.
 Which for now I will manually update.

+To import this into your n8n, create a new workflow, top right click 3 dots - Import from URL and paste https://git.mafyuh.dev/mafyuh/Auto-Homelab/raw/branch/main/scripts/CD.json

 ## dccd instructions (no longer used besides ag-backup)

 Modified version of https://github.com/loganmarchione/dccd, with Gotify notification on error and allowing to choose which directory is cd'd into before running script.
 I run this on each docker host through crontab every 30 minutes, just adding the -f flag with the folder which that host represents.
 So each directory represents a host